 Before every trip, photograph your wheelchair or scooter from multiple angles.
 Record the make, model, serial number, dimensions, and battery specifications.
 Attach clear handling and disassembly instructions directly to the device.
 This documentation is essential if damage occurs and protects your right to repair or replacement compensation.

-Even with a confirmed request in your reservation, verbally confirm your wheelchair needs at check-in, at the gate, and when boarding.
+Reconfirm your wheelchair needs at check-in, at the gate, and when boarding.
+Not sure of the fastest check-in method?
+See how to check in to your American Airlines flight to save time on travel day.
 American Airlines airport assistance for disabled passengers functions most smoothly when every team member involved is aware of your specific requirements — don't assume one confirmation carries forward automatically through every touchpoint.

 Take full advantage of American Airlines preboarding assistance.
 Boarding before the general crowd means less congestion in the aisle, more time to arrange your belongings, and a more dignified transition from the aisle chair to your seat.
 If the gate agent has not offered preboarding when your flight is called, proactively approach the desk and request it — you are entitled to it.